The Trial (1962 film): Production

 Welles also changed the manner of Josef K.'s death.
 Kafka originally had the executioners pass the knife over the head of Josef K., thus giving him the opportunity to take the weapon and kill himself, in a more dignified manner—Josef K. does not; instead he is fatally stabbed by his executioners in the heart, and as he dies Josef K. says "like a dog."
 In the film, whilst the executioners still offer him the knife, Josef K. refuses to take it, and goads the executioners by yelling "You'll have to do it!"
 The film ends with the smoke of the fatal dynamite blast forming a mushroom cloud in the air while Welles reads the closing credits on the soundtrack.

 Another notable change is that of Josef's relationships with the numerous women in the film.
 Although Josef seems to be interested in Miss Bürstner, his later interactions with Hilda and Leni are dispassionate and awkward.
 In the film, Josef shows little romantic attention to Leni, and she often touches him sexually without him asking her to.
 Henry Jaglom, a friend of Welles's, claimed that Welles confided in him, saying that he knew Perkins was gay "and used that quality in Perkins to suggest another texture in Joseph K, a fear of exposure.
 The whole homosexuality thing—using Perkins that way—was incredible for that time.
 It was intentional on Orson's part: He had these three gorgeous women (Jeanne Moreau, Romy Schneider, Elsa Martinelli) trying to seduce this guy, who was completely repressed and incapable of responding."
 Jaglom went on to say, "The closetedness of Perkins' homosexuality... he thought that brought a whole wonderful subtext.
 I remember him saying that they never talked about it, but he felt that Perkins definitely knew what he was doing."
 Film critic Roger Ebert theorized that this "could be interpreted as a nightmare in which women make demands [Josef] K is uninterested in meeting."
-This has led some to believe that The Trial might have queer undertones.
+This has led some to believe that The Trial might have gay undertones.

 Welles initially hoped to cast U.S. comic actor Jackie Gleason as Hastler, but he took the role himself when Gleason rejected the part.
 Welles also dubbed the dialogue for 11 actors in The Trial.
 Welles reportedly dubbed a few lines of Anthony Perkins’ dialogue and challenged Perkins to identify the dubbing.
 Perkins was unable to locate the lines where Welles dubbed his voice.
+British actor Peter Sallis was brought in to dub Max Haufler's dialogue, which had been delivered in Hungarian, into American-accented English.